digital-asset/daml/docs/source/ops/metering.rst

 Only events that originated from the local participant are included in the metering.
 Events received by the local participant from remote participants are *not* included.

-Only events contained in an accepted transactions (ones that maintains the :doc:`integrity of the ledger model </concepts/ledger-model/ledger-integrity>`) are included.
+Only events contained in committed transactions are included, a failed transaction has no effect on ledger metering.

 Generating a Metering Report
 ----------------------------